Cuadernos de Historia del Derecho

 JOURNAL OF THE HISTORY OF INTERNATIONAL LAW

-Illuminating the Past, Shaping the Future of International LawJOURNAL OF THE HISTORY OF INTERNATIONAL LAW, published by BRILL, stands as a pivotal contribution to the field of international legal history, advancing scholarly discourse since its inception.
+Diving Deep into the Roots of International LawJOURNAL OF THE HISTORY OF INTERNATIONAL LAW, published by BRILL, stands as a pivotal contribution to the field of international legal history, advancing scholarly discourse since its inception.
 With an ISSN of 1388-199X and an E-ISSN of 1571-8050, this esteemed journal is based in Leiden, Netherlands, and features work that spans from 2007 to 2024.
 As evidenced by its performance in academic rankings, the journal occupies prestigious Q1 and Q2 quartiles in History and Law, respectively, indicating its significant impact and influence on these fields.
 Researchers will find rich insights drawn from a wide array of interdisciplinary approaches, enhancing understanding of historical contexts and contemporary implications in international law.
 Although the journal does not currently offer open access, its comprehensive analyses and critical reviews make it an essential resource for scholars, practitioners, and students dedicated to unraveling the complexities of international legal frameworks.
 Positioned within the 81st percentile in History and 39th in Political Science and International Relations, JOURNAL OF THE HISTORY OF INTERNATIONAL LAW is essential reading for anyone interested in the evolution of international legal systems and their historical underpinnings.